Sample-efficient and Scalable Exploration in Continuous-Time RL: Experiments

+After each episode, we evaluate the learned model by computing the return using its mean prediction $\vmu_n$ on the original task.
+As a lower bound for the performance of the optimal policy $\vpi^*$, we report the best performance achieved by MPC (iCEM) on the true system when the dynamical system $\vf^*$ is known.
+Thus, the MPC can plan with respect to the task/reward at hand subject to the true dynamics.

 Results, averaged over five random seeds with standard error bands, show that \combrl consistently achieves higher asymptotic returns than the baselines, confirming the benefits of intrinsic rewards for guiding exploration.
 For the Pendulum experiments, all algorithms solve the task of swinging up.
-However, the co-optimization over the reward and the optimistic dynamics as well as the reparametrization trick used by the OCORL algorithm are computationally prohibitive, and require around $3\times$ the compute time compared to \combrl (see \cref{app:compute times}).
+However, the co-optimization over the reward and the optimistic dynamics as well as the reparametrization trick used by the OCORL algorithm are computationally prohibitive, and require around $3\times$ the compute time compared to \combrl (see Appendix~\ref{app:compute times}).
 Thus our algorithm scales better and is more computationally efficient than the state of the art.

-\paragraph{How does the intrinsic reward affect learning?} To assess the effect of intrinsic rewards, we compare \combrl with $\lambda_n > 0$ against PETS and the mean planner ($\lambda_n = 0$). \cref{fig:maxinfo} shows learning curves on several environments from Gym and DMC.
+\paragraph{How does the intrinsic reward affect learning?} To assess the effect of intrinsic rewards, we compare \combrl with $\lambda_n > 0$ against PETS and the mean planner. \cref{fig:maxinfo} shows learning curves on several environments from Gym and DMC.
 In these experiments, we model dynamics using PEs and use SAC to train the policy.
-We compare \combrl, with a nonzero intrinsic reward weight $\lambda_n$, against PETS and the mean planner.
-For \combrl, the internal reward weight $\lambda_n$ is automatically tuned following the strategy proposed by \cite{sukhija2024maxinforl}, as outlined in \cref{ss:maxinfo}.
+We compare \combrl with a nonzero intrinsic reward weight $\lambda_n$ against PETS and the mean planner ($\lambda_n = 0$).
+For \combrl, the internal reward weight $\lambda_n$ is automatically tuned following the strategy proposed by \cite{sukhija2024maxinforl}.
+Details of the tuning procedure and the resulting evolution of $\lambda_n$ over training are provided in Appendix~\ref{ss:maxinfo}.
+We further show in Appendix~\ref{app:epistemic_decrease} that this auto-tuned intrinsic reward drives exploration towards epistemically uncertain regions of the state–action space.

 Across a range of environments, \combrl achieves higher asymptotic returns, particularly in sparse-reward or underactuated settings such as MountainCar and CartPole, highlighting that optimism-driven exploration significantly accelerates learning.
-In higher-dimensional environments such as HalfCheetah and Hopper, COMBRL improves performance by encouraging exploration of uncertain regions, which helps uncover effective behaviors in complex, high-degree-of-freedom systems, even when these behaviors are not directly tied to high immediate reward signals.
+In higher-dimensional environments such as HalfCheetah, Hopper, and Humanoid, COMBRL improves performance by encouraging exploration of uncertain regions, which helps uncover effective behaviors in complex, high-degree-of-freedom systems, even when these behaviors are not directly tied to high immediate reward signals.